khoirulmuzakka/FuncCraft/docs/source/user_guide/packaged_suites.rst

 Use ``load_suite_spec("my_suite.yaml")`` when you want to edit the suite recipe yourself.
 The YAML fields are described in :doc:`yaml_specs`.

+See :doc:`suite` for the full ``2026_v1`` YAML file and a field-by-field explanation of what the packaged suite contains.

 Dimension and seeds
 -------------------